Chapter 1, Introducing the Traffic Management Operating System

 , shows the difference between using three untagged interfaces (where each interface must belong to a separate VLAN) versus one tagged interface (which belongs to multiple VLANs).

-The configuration on the left shows a BIG-IP system with three internal
+The configuration on the left shows a BIG-IP unit with three internal

 interfaces, each a separate, untagged interface.
 This is a typical solution for supporting three separate customer sites.
 In this scenario, each interface can accept traffic only from its own VLAN.